Frequently Asked Questions (FAQs)

 How much can I buy?

 At the outset, the minimum share you can buy is 10% of the property value (there is no maximum).
 As time goes by you can purchase more of your property, thereby decreasing the amount of rent you have to pay.
 Gradually increasing your ownership percentage in this way is known as ‘staircasing’.
-You will buy your home on a shared ownership lease which for freehold properties will be for 999 years (the term of a “virtual freehold”) and for leasehold properties 125 years.
+You will buy your home on a shared ownership lease which for freehold properties will be for 999 years (the term of a “virtual freehold”).
 This lease sets out you and your family’s rights to occupation as well as your obligations as a home owner.

 On the day of purchase the landlord's share (the part you did not buy) must be either 50% or at least £100,000 of unpurchased property value.

 Yes, provided that for leasehold properties there is more than 125 years remaining at point of purchase.

 Do I qualify if I already own a property?

 Yes you do.
 The scheme is open to anyone looking to purchase a property, whether you are a first or next time buyer.
 You must not own any other properties or you must be selling them so that on completion, the property using Your Home is your main and only residence.